Huge News For 90s Kids: Tamagotchis Are Back In 2017

 – E!
 News (@enews) April 12, 2017

-Other design changes in the 2017 Tamagotchi include featuring a square rather than rectangular LCD screen, as well as missing some of the original icons that used to provide tips about the virtual pet‘s status, according to Wired.
+Other design changes in the 2017 Tamagotchi include a square rather than rectangular LCD screen, and it’s missing some of the original icons that used to provide tips about the virtual pet’s status, according to Wired.

-But what has remained unchanged by the Japanese toy maker is the ultimate aim of the game, which is to not neglect your pet and care for it every day.
+But what has remained unchanged by the Japanese toymaker is the ultimate aim of the game, which is to not neglect your pet and care for it every day.

-So if you’re planning on buying the re-released 2017 Tamagotchi from Japan, prepare to be carrying the Tamagotchi along with your smartphone in your pocket.
-Now you realize that it was so much easier for 90s kids who had no smartphones taking up valuable real estate in their pockets.
+So if you’re planning on buying the re-released 2017 Tamagotchi from Japan, prepare to carry the Tamagotchi along with your smartphone in your pocket.
+You might realize that it was so much easier for 90s kids who had no smartphones taking up valuable real estate in their pockets.

 The original ’90s Tamagotchi has been re-released https://t.co/Seo0jnwCHa pic.twitter.com/bYcs0KiJJb